 Los Angeles, CA –March 15, 2016– Today, the total amount of student loan debt stands at $1.3 trillion nationally.
 The average student loan for 2015 will cost $35,000 or more for every student.
 Meanwhile, the current delinquency rate is 27%, meaning more than one out of every four graduates will become delinquent on their “non-bankruptcy-dischargeable” loans, a cost absorbed by the federal government and paid to the universities, regardless of the number of graduates who actually default on their loans.
 The cycle of easily accessible student loans, high tuition, and low starting salaries has resulted in a system chock-full of inefficiencies that have come under scrutiny by a number of notable economists and institutions, including the Harvard Graduate School of Education which, in a recent report suggests that today’s “college for all” mentality is holding back the current generation of young adults and advocates “directing resources to occupational certificates and other non-degree-based programs that prepare students for ‘middle skill’ jobs—jobs that are difficult or impossible to outsource.
 These jobs require more than a high school diploma but something less than—or other than—a college degree.”

-RRF (Recording Radio Film Connection) offers an apprenticeship model of education for “middle skill” jobs as defined by the Harvard Graduate School of Education, with career-oriented programs in music production, filmmaking, radio broadcasting and the culinary arts.
-RRF’s 72% job placement success rate greatly surpasses that of traditional, four-year colleges and universities by taking a pragmatic approach to getting participants into professional, working environments, enabling them to gain connections and experience while they train.
+RRF (Recording Radio Film Connection) offers an externship model of education for “middle skill” jobs as defined by the Harvard Graduate School of Education, with career-oriented programs in music production, filmmaking, radio broadcasting and the culinary arts.
+RRF takes a pragmatic approach to getting participants into professional, working environments, enabling them to gain connections and experience while they train.
 By starting out inside the business as opposed to outside of it, graduates have a tremendous advantage on the competition and often know about and secure jobs before they have the chance of getting listed on various career sites.

 A large part of RRF’s success comes from its robust, up-to-the-minute job placement program.
-Along with unlimited free tutoring and free career help for up to a year after graduation, the program has recently started “Connected” a weekly Google hangout with news of job openings in the music, film, radio and the culinary arts, airing every Monday at 11am, PST.
+Along with private tutoring and career help for up to a year after graduation, the program has recently started “Connected” a weekly Google hangout with news of job openings in the music, film, radio and the culinary arts, airing every Monday at 11am, PST.